mattbrictson/tomo/README.md

 * cd /var/www/my-rails-app/current && bundle exec rails console
 ```

-And just like that, you're already using tomo!
-To prepare your project for a real deploy, check out the sections of the reference documentation on configuration, writing plugins, the setup command, and the deploy command.
+As you can see, it is pretty easy to get started with tomo and try things out.
 Tomo is even more friendly and powerful with the help of bash completions.
 If you use bash, run `tomo completion-script` for instructions on setting them up.

+#### Next steps

+To prepare your project for a real deploy, check out the sections of the reference documentation on configuration, writing plugins, the setup command, and the deploy command.
+If you have questions, check out the [FAQ](#faq) and [support](#support) notes below.
 Enjoy using tomo!

 ## Reference documentation

+_TODO_

 ## FAQ

+_TODO_

 ## Support